zxdavb/home-assistant.io/source/_components/evohome.markdown

 evohome is a multi-zone system.
 Each zone is represented as a **Climate** device: it will expose the zone's operating mode, temperature and setpoint.

 The controller/location is also represented as a **Climate** device: it will expose the location's operating mode (see below for details).
-Note that the controller's current temperature is calculated as an average of all the Zones.
+Note that the controller's `current_temperature` is calculated as an average of all the Zones and it does not have a `target_temperature`.

 The DHW controller is represented as a **WaterHeater** device: It will report its current temperature (but not target temperature), and it can be turned on or off.

 ### Round Thermostat

-Although Round Thermostat is, strictly speaking, a Controller and a single zone, they are merged into a single **Climate** device.
+Although Round Thermostat is represented by the vendor API as a Controller and a single zone, they are merged into a single **Climate** device.

 ## Configuration